 Without disclosing who, the company Cloudflare listed cybersecurity threats, security incidents, and cyber incidents it mitigated for its clients.
 One in April 2022 and another in June 2022.
 The April attack recorded around 15.3 million requests per second, one of the largest ever reported.
 By June, however, the client was defending against a 26 million request-per-second attack.

 A Google Cloud Armor customer suffered a DDoS attack in June 2022.
-Cloud Armor notified the customer in the earliest parts of the attack, and it was able to defend against the 46 million request-per-second assault by the time it ramped up to its full power.
+Cloud Armor notified the customer in the earliest parts of the attack, and it could defend against the 46 million request-per-second assault by the time it ramped up to its full power.
 This particular DDoS attack utilized more than 5,000 IP addresses in 132 countries.

 After removing Soviet-era memorials, many public and private sector agencies suffered multiple DDoS attacks.
 In August 2022, Russian hacking group Killnet claimed responsibility for the attacks launched at more than 200 Estonian institutions.
-The Russian government openly admonished Estonia for the removal of the memorials.
+The Russian government openly admonished Estonia for removing the memorials.

-In July 2022, the Albanian government shut down most of its websites in an attempt to stop a full-blown DDoS attack.
+In July 2022, the Albanian government shut down most of its websites to stop a full-blown DDoS attack.
 A few months earlier, the government had moved most public sector services online.
-Microsoft was part of the team that helped shut down websites in an effort to prevent a full overload of the government’s servers by the attackers.
+Microsoft was part of the team that helped shut down websites in an effort to prevent the attackers from overloading the government’s servers.
 The attacks were suspected to have been a state-sponsored effort launched by Iranian threat actors.

-Unsurprisingly, the Ukraine has been under a constant barrage of attacks leading up to and since the Russian invasion in February 2022.
-The U.S. state department along with allies and partners openly condemned the Russian invasion, both physically and digitally.
+Unsurprisingly, Ukraine has been under a constant barrage of attacks leading up to and since the Russian invasion in February 2022.
+The U.S. State Department, along with allies and partners, openly condemned the Russian invasion, both physically and digitally.
 As the war continues on the ground, so does the attack against Ukrainian cyber systems in both the government and private sectors.

 In response to the war in Ukraine, Russia has seen an unprecedented number of DDoS attacks on its government and private sectors.
-The ISP’s experts identified more than 21 million attacks aimed at around 600 Russian organizations.
-Moscow was the area hit the hardest with large attacks lodged at banks and other vital institutions.
+The ISP’s experts identified over 21 million attacks aimed at around 600 Russian organizations.
+Moscow was the area hit the hardest, with large attacks lodged at banks and other vital institutions.
 The Ukrainian IT army claimed responsibility for one attack that disrupted the distribution of alcohol in Russia.

-In the second quarter of 2022 (April-June), Kaspersky noted that the U.S. incurred 43.25% of all DDoS attacks launched worldwide.
-This was more than any other country.
-The pro-Russian group Killnet, also claiming responsibility for the attacks in Estonia, were able to successfully attack the U.S. Federal Tax Payment system site, and caused it to shut down for several hours.
+In the second quarter of 2022 (April-June), Kaspersky noted that the U.S. incurred 43.25% of all DDoS attacks launched worldwide, more than any other country.
+The pro-Russian group Killnet, also claiming responsibility for the attacks in Estonia, successfully attacked the U.S. Federal Tax Payment system site and caused it to shut down for several hours.

 What is the most famous DDoS attack?